FRC-4121/4121-docs/vision.md

 #### Frame Buffering

-To sligtly smooth out the camera's frames, a FIFO queue based on a ring buffer is used.
+To sligtly smooth out the camera's framerate, a FIFO queue based on a ring buffer is used.
 This implements the `Queue` interface for `Mat`s, overwriting the first element when its capacity fills.
 This is specialized for `Mat`s only because

 1. there's a `copyTo` method that's more efficient, reusing allocations
 2. Java types aren't real, generics aren't real types, and trying to make a generic array is way harder than it should be, and